aspose-words/Aspose.Words-API-References/english/net/aspose.words.loading/pdfloadoptions/pagecount/_index.md

 ---
 title: PdfLoadOptions.PageCount
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the number of pages to read.
+description: PdfLoadOptions property.
+Gets or sets the number of pages to read.
 Default is MaxValue which means all pages of the document will be read in C#
 type: docs
 weight: 20
 url: /net/aspose.words.loading/pdfloadoptions/pagecount/